 - 9.7.
 The number of pupils living on a new development is usually linked to the number and size of dwellings proposed.
 In general terms, the greater the number of bedrooms the greater the number of pupils there is likely to be. - 9.8.
-The child yield multiplier is shown in table 4 below based on Lincolnshire Research and is reviewed periodically to ensure it is up to date. - 9.9.
-The following guideline will be used for the purpose of calculations, until the detailed information becomes available:
+The child yield multiplier is shown in appendix 5 below based on Lincolnshire Research and is reviewed periodically to ensure it is up to date. - 9.9.
+A guideline table for pupils per dwelling is included in appendix 5.
+This will be updated regularly and made available on request.. - 9.10.
+Using the guidelines in appendix 5 or as may be updated, it is possible to calculate the number of education places required for the development proposal.
+The availability of projected permanent spare capacity at local accessible facilities should be discussed with LCC before converting the number of school places generated into the number of additional places needed and required into facility requirements